Jesse Fine Fellowship

 “Technology and the First Amendment”

-Medina will develop a new Masters-level course, drawing on her recent experience earning JD, designed to teach students to think through the ethical issues raised by new technologies within the framework of US law.
+Medina will develop a new Masters-level course, drawing on her recent experience earning an MSL from Yale, designed to teach students to think through the ethical issues raised by new technologies within the framework of US law.

 K. Anne Pyburn